 We would now like to assure our customers across the EU, that we are fully committed to continuing to provide top quality KOVEA products, spare parts, service and advice, no matter what turmoil our political representatives create.

 Our products and business will continue to comply with EU product safety, consumer protection and personal privacy regulations.

-We know from our own business activities that many of the claims made by leading leave campaigners were uninformed, unworkable or misleading.
-Now that many of these claims have been exposed to reality and the real choices facing the country have become evident, we believe that a second referrendum is the only route to achieving a valid outcome.
-We are therefore backing the campaign for a second referrendum.
+We know from our own business activities that many of the claims made by leading leave campaigners were uninformed, unworkable or deliberately misleading.
+Now that many of these claims have been exposed to reality and the real choices facing the country have become evident, we believe that a second referendum is the only route to achieving a valid outcome.
+We are therefore backing the campaign for a second referendum.

 If this issue is important to you (either way), please tell us what you think: Contact Us

 MercatorGear Statement before the EU Referendum (23rd June 2016)

 The view of a small, politically unaligned, trading business

 MercatorGear.com is a small UK-based company which imports KOVEA brand specialist backpacking stoves from South Korea to the UK.
 We sell them to adventurers in the UK and the rest of the EU.
 We can do this because the European gas safety regulations sets the same very high standards for gas stoves in all EU markets.
 These rules were negotiated by all member states including the UK.
 MercatorGear.com supports remaining in the EU because this EU-level regulatory framework makes it easy for us to import from outside the EU, and to sell products across the EU.

 Our trading activity generates tax revenue for the UK.
 If we leave the single market, exporting to the EU would be more difficult, we would eventually have to deal with different gas safety regulation to those in the UK.
 Our ability to contribute tax revenue to the UK would be diminished.